 We currently cook Sunday morning breakfast to order which is often the highlight of our attendee’s week.
 It is a good time to interact, open up communication lines and engage with the homeless community.
 Building up trust and encouraging transparency while checking on their welfare and taking requests for items they may need.
 It also offers them a place to network with other members of the community.

-Since the beginning of July, we have been hosting a dinner and movie night at the River of Life Church on Broadwater Road on Friday’s from 7pm to 10pm, where a sit down meal is provided and a movie.
+From the beginning of July 2021, we hosted a dinner and movie night at the River of Life Church on Broadwater Road on Friday’s from 7pm to 10pm, where a sit down meal was provided along with a movie.
+We ended this service February 2022.

-We have a Facebook page which has over 1700 members and continues to grow.
+We have two Facebook pages which has over 2000 members and continues to grow.
 This has been key in helping us to generate the funds needed to achieve charity status while providing a space for people to ask us for help including advice, food and home items.
 We also use this forum to ask the community to help in sourcing items or skills needed.

 On the 15th of September 2020, we received charity status.
 We are registered as SHOUT WSK and our charity number is 1191297.